sailfishos/python3/Doc/reference/datamodel.rst

    considered to be false in a Boolean context.

+.. method:: object.__length_hint__(self)

+   Called to implement :func:`operator.length_hint`.
+Should return an estimated length for the object (which may be greater or less than the actual length).
+   The length must be an integer ``>=`` 0.
+This method is purely an optimization and is never required for correctness.

+   .. versionadded:: 3.4

 .. note::

    Slicing is done exclusively with the following three methods.
 A call like ::